A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Household employees accrue leave at one hour per 87 hours worked not to exceed three days per calendar year.

 All of this truly can feel overwhelming, but you don’t have to navigate this alone.
-Our friends at GTM Payroll Services are the experts when it comes to properly managing in-home care for your family.
+Our friends at GTM Payroll Services are the experts in properly managing in-home care for your family.
 To make things easier, Sittercity families get a free setup!
-All backed by a team of household employment experts available by phone, email, and chat.
-Sign up online or call (800) 929-9213 for a free, no-obligation consultation.
+All backed by a team of household employment experts available by phone, email, text, and chat.
+Sign up online or call (833) 796-1515 for a free, no-obligation consultation.